Catch Me If You Can

 Parents Need to Know

-Parents need to know that there is some mature material, including the fact that the main character is a con man who never considers the impact that his lies and scams may have or the risks he is taking.
+Parents need to know that Catch Me if You Can is a 2002 Steven Spielberg crime biography based on a true story, in which Leonardo DiCaprio plays a teenage con artist who managed to convince people at various times that he was an airline pilot, a doctor, and a lawyer, while making and cashing forged checks all over the world.
+There's some mature material, including the fact that the main character is a con man who never considers the impact that his lies and scams may have or the risks he is taking until it wreaks havoc on his relationship with a women he seems to honestly love, despite all his myriad false pretenses.
 It includes some non-explicit sexual situations and a negotiation with a call girl.
-A character says that her parents refuse to see her following her out of wedlock pregnancy and abortion.
-Characters drink and smoke and use strong language.
-The scene where Frank's parents tell him they are getting a divorce may be upsetting to some.
+A character says that her parents refuse to see her following her out-of-wedlock pregnancy and abortion.
+Characters drink and smoke and use strong language, including one "f--k."
+The scene where Frank's parents tell him they are getting a divorce may be upsetting to some kids.

 What's the story?